 Synopsis

-At home, tensions escalate as Callum’s father schemes to have GT declared incompetent in order to force through a business merger.
-Meanwhile, Callum forms a fragile bond with Tama, a Maori factory worker wrongly blamed for the graffiti, and experiences the disturbing realities of adult hypocrisy at a swingers’ party—where he witnesses the sexual assault of a friend.
+At home, tensions escalate as Callum’s father schemes to have his Callum’s grandfather, GT, declared incompetent so he can force through a business merger.
+Meanwhile, Callum forms a fragile bond with Tama, a Maori factory worker wrongly blamed for the graffiti, and experiences the disturbing realities of adult hypocrisy at a swingers’ party -where he witnesses the sexual assault of a friend.

-When Callum is institutionalised after defying his father, it takes the strength of his mother, GT, and newfound allies to save him.
-In a powerful final act, Callum delivers a history speech that lays bare the hidden wounds of war, colonialism, and identity—earning a standing ovation and reclaiming his voice.
+When Callum is institutionalised and facing shock therapy after defying his father, it takes the strength of his mother, GT, and newfound allies to save him.
+In a powerful final act, Callum delivers a history speech that lays bare the hidden wounds of war, colonialism, and identity - earning a standing ovation as he reclaims his voice.